-Hearing praises about your work boosts your self-esteem and inspires you to be a better speaker.
+Hearing praises about your work boosts self-esteem and inspires you to be a better speaker.

-However, there may be times that any one of your professional PowerPoints falls short of your audience’s expectations, exposing you to harsh critiques about your pitch.
+However, there are times that your professional PowerPoints fall short of your audience’s expectations, exposing you to harsh critiques about your pitch.

 Here’s how to handle negative feedback positively:

 Don’t take negative feedback personally.
 Treat criticism as your door to growth and improvement.